begh-azka/google-cloud-learning/9_VPC/3_Interconnect/README.md

-# Interconnection of Networks (Hybrid Cloud computing)
+# Interconnection of Networks
 [VPC Peering GCP](https://cloud.google.com/vpc/docs/using-vpc-peering)

+## Hybrid Cloud Implementation

 Interconnection means connecting your cloud platform with other VPC networks, it could be another cloud network or an on-premise Network.